 Sorry TuckDB does not sell ephemera or postcards.
 Try searching ebay using the information on TuckDB.

-The images on TuckDB Ephemera and TuckDB Postcards are of items / postcards that are over 100 years old and are now in the public domain.
+The images on TuckDB Ephemera and TuckDB Postcards are of items / postcards created before 1928 putting them in the public domain.
 You are free to use them as you see fit.
-We request that you attribute that images you use back to TuckDB (under cc by-sa), but it is not required by law.
+We request that you attribute your use of images on TuckDB but it is not required by law.

 The data or information about each card on TuckDB Ephemera and TuckDB Postcards is licensed under cc by-sa and it is required that you attribute your use back to TuckDB (link to the item).

 Cards with stock numbers represent the majority of the listings.
 In sets with stock numbered cards, each card has the same number (eg 3000).
 Stock numbers facilitated wholesale and mail order sales.
 To search for a Tuck card all that is needed is the number, but there are too many cards with low stock numbers.
 To make it easier to find low numbered cards try adding any word or prefix that appears on the card.

 Individually Numbered Cards

 In sets with individually numbered cards, each card has a different number (eg 1 to 50).
 These can be very difficult to list with certainty (e.g. the UK County topographical cards that were among the early Tuck productions).
 The somewhat later USA sets are less uncertain, but very few packets seem to have survived from this era.
 What information we have is in the "sold as" slot.

 Cards without Numbers

 There are many thousands of Tuck cards that do not have numbers.
 They are listed in the database alphabetically according to the Set Titles.